cs3org/wopiserver/README.md

 ## Environment variables

-This container will take the following variables:
+A container is provided, which takes the following variables from the environment:

 - __CONFIGURATION__ - HTTP URL pointing to the configuration files in your-personal-internal-area
 - __OCSECRET__ - password between oc and wopiserver